artainmo/machine-learning/natural-language-processing and LLM/NLP with Probabilistic Models/README.md

 Feeding multiple examples to the neural-network simultaneously is known as batch processing.
 M defines the batch size and is a model hyperparameter.
 You can join the examples' input vectors to form a matrix of m columns and feed it to the neural-network.
 Then the neural-network will output a matrix that contains the predicted center word vectors of the associated input examples.

 In CBOW model when predicting the center word we output a vector that has the vocabulary's size like a one-hot-vector would.
 Softmax is used to transform the values in that vector into 0-1 probabilities.
 Each value at a particular index in that output vector thus represents the chance of the associated word being the center word.

+##### Cost function
+The cost function measures the degree of error between the predicted output and true label.
+The goal of the learning proccess is to find the model parameters that minimizes the cost.

+CBOW uses the cross-entropy loss function which is often used during classification because it punishes misclassifications with a higher cost.
+It is also called log loss function.

+y refers to input vector. ŷ refers to prediction/output-vector.
+To calculate the log loss we will create a vector that contains the logarithm of all ŷ values.
+We will multiply that vector log(ŷ) with the initial y vector.
+We will sum all values of the vector 'y * log(ŷ)' and multiple the result with -1 to get the final cost value.

+To calculate the cost of multiple examples as we would with batch processing.
+We will average the cost of each individual training example.
+Thus sum cost of each vector in matrix and divide that by the batch size m.

+##### Forward and backward propagation
+Forward propagation consists of the input going through the neural-network layers until it becomes a prediction.
+It mathematically looks like:<br>
+Z<sub>1</sub> = W<sub>1</sub>X + B<sub>1</sub><br>
+H = ReLU(Z<sub>1</sub>)<br>
+Z<sub>2</sub> = W<sub>2</sub>H + B<sub>2</sub><br>
+Ŷ = softmax(Z<sub>2</sub>)<br>

+Backpropagation calculates the partial derivatives of the cost with respect to weights and biases using gradient descend.
+Weights and biases are updated by being substracting with the associated partial derivatives with the goal of minizing the cost.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization: Natural Language Processing with Probabilistic Models](https://www.coursera.org/learn/probabilistic-models-in-nlp)